 While the crisis is still ongoing and children and families will continue to face needs in the weeks and months to come, right now we want to share some good news…

 Because of you, to date, our staff tell us that not one child in our programs has gotten sick from the coronavirus.
 Children who were hungry now have food.
 Families in crisis are getting the help they need!

-Here are just some of the amazing updates on children and families you’ve helped since this crisis began:
+Here are just some of the amazing updates on children and families you’ve helped since this crisis began.

-Of all of children and families you support around the world, children and families in India were perhaps hit the hardest by the effects of the coronavirus pandemic.
+Of all the children and families you support around the world, children and families in India were perhaps hit the hardest by the effects of the coronavirus pandemic.
 When parents lost their jobs and were under a stay-at-home order in their slum communities, they ran out of food within a couple of days.
 Their need was immediate.
 They feared their children would starve.